-Source: ssb.no/en/fiskeoppdrett
+Source: ssb.no/en/fiskeoppdrett and Directorate of Fisheries.

-First-hand value of the fish farming industry and traditional fisheries
+First-hand value of the fish farming industry and traditional fisheries1

-Does not include seaweed and kelp.
-Source: ssb.no/en/fiskeri and ssb.no/en/fiskeoppdrett
+1Does not include seaweed and kelp.
+Source: ssb.no/en/fiskeri and ssb.no/en/fiskeoppdrett and Directorate of Fisheries.